u-boot/u-boot/tools/binman/binman.rst

     entries should appear at the end of the section.
 Overlapping entries are not packed with other entries, but their contents are written over other entries in the section.
 Overlapping entries must have an explicit offset and size.

+write-symbols:
+    Indicates that the blob should be updated with symbol values calculated by binman.
+This is automatic for certain entry types, e.g. `u-boot-spl`.
+See binman_syms_ for more information.

+elf-filename:
+    Sets the file name of a blob's associated ELF file.
+For example, if the blob is `zephyr.bin` then the ELF file may be `zephyr.elf`.
+This allows binman to locate symbols and understand the structure of the blob.
+See binman_syms_ for more information.

+elf-base-sym:
+    Sets the name of the ELF symbol that points to the start of a blob.
+For U-Boot this is `__image_copy_start` and that is the default used by binman if this property is missing.
+For other projects, a difference symbol may be needed.
+Add this symbol to the properties for the blob so that symbols can be read correctly.
+See binman_syms_ for more information.

 Examples of the above options can be found in the tests.
 See the tools/binman/test directory.